top of page

 A PLACE FOR SATAN AND HIS ANGELS

-Hell was initially conceived as a realm to punish Satan and his fallen angels.
-According to Matthew 25:41, it was not designed for humans; however, those who reject God end up in this terrible place, underscoring the severity of rebelling against God.
+Hell was originally created as a place to punish Satan and his fallen angels (Matthew 25:41).
+Though not intended for humans, those who reject God ultimately face this dreadful fate, highlighting the grave consequences of rebellion against God.

 THE FINAL JUDGEMENT

-According to the Bible, hell is the ultimate fate for those who reject God and continue in sin.
-At the final judgment, all will be resurrected and judged based on their deeds (John 5:28-29, Revelation 20:11-15).
-The righteous will inherit eternal life, whereas the wicked will be condemned to the lake of fire, referred to as the second death (Revelation 21:8).
+The Bible teaches that Hell is the final destiny for those who reject God and persist in sin (John 5:28-29; Revelation 20:11-15).
+At the final judgment, all will be resurrected and judged according to their deeds.
+The righteous will receive eternal life, while the wicked will be condemned to the lake of fire, known as the second death (Revelation 21:8).

 Matthew 7:13 Enter through the narrow gate; for the gate is wide and the way is broad that leads to destruction, and there are many who enter through it.